notgarryy/real-time-fall-detection-system-with-TTSNet/README.md

 ![Fall Activity](images/fall.png)

 ## Note
 This project was developed as part of **Garry Nelson’s bachelor’s thesis**.
 The implementation represents a research prototype and may contain limitations.
 Further improvements, optimizations, and extensions are possible and encouraged.

+[notgarryy]